jean0t/WallpaperChanger/README.md

 Strategy Pattern was the choice for this project.
 **Why?**
-It uses the same pattern for implementing a class, set\_wallpaper() that will only differ in the desktop environment used.
+It uses the same pattern to implement a class, set\_wallpaper() that will only differ in the desktop environment used.
 To make the implementation consistent and organized that pattern was chosen.

 ***